Residential Services

 • Nutritious meals and transportation

 Most children stay for approximately two weeks while a more permanent placement is arranged.
-Those requiring long-term foster care may transition to one of our three group homes, where they often remain until they reach adulthood.
+Children who require long-term foster care may transition to one of our three group homes, where they often remain until they reach adulthood.

 Group Homes

-Each group home accommodates up to six children, ages 10 to 17, along with a dedicated set of house parents.
-These homes offer long-term housing and care until children are placed with a permanent foster family, reunified with a family member, or transition to independent living at age 18.
+Each group home accommodates up to six children, ages 10 to 17, along with 24/7 consistent, nurturing staff care.
+These homes offer long-term housing and support until children are placed with a permanent foster family, reunified with a family member, or transition to independent living at age 18.

-By eliminating frequent moves, children are given the opportunity to experience a stable, safe, and loving family environment—often for the first time in their lives.
+By reducing frequent moves and placement disruptions, children are given the opportunity to experience a stable, safe, and supportive family-style environment, often for the first time in their lives.

 People Taking a Photo